ever0de/ever0de/README.md

-I am a Rust & Typescript developer
+I am a developer using Rust and Typescript.

 I am working as a collaborator on `GlueSQL`